UltraDEV007/Ruby-care/README.md

 - Replaced pure white background color with eggshell white for light mode for eye comfort and style.
 - Users can now comment, edit comments, and delete comments on insights.
 - You can also now see a user's liked insights inside his profile page

+<strong>Feb 21st, 2020:</strong>

+- Fixed a bug where sometimes a taken medicine wouldn't get saved to the database.